djackcu/dictionary_management_app/README.md

 # Dictionary Management Onsite
-This is a project to manage dictionaries that are used to clean or normalise values in dataset columns.
+This is a project to manage dictionaries that are used to clean or normalize values in dataset columns.
 ## Table of content
 * [Descriptions](#description)
 * [Getting started](#getting-started)